sunpy/sunpy/docs/dev_guide/logger.rst

 Overview
 --------

-Sunpy makes use of a logging system to deal with messages (:ref:`_logger`).
+Sunpy makes use of a logging system to deal with messages (see :ref:`logger`).
 This provides the users and developers the ability to decide which messages to show, to capture them, and to optionally also send them to a file.
 The logger will log all messages issued directly to it but also warnings issued through `warnings.warn` as well as exceptions.